NBA Playoff Picture: Ragtag Hawks, tough Raptors make the East a lot more interesting

 The flipside of Toronto’s ugly win is that, well, they won, which is always a positive.
 The Raptors now lead the Washington Wizards by one game in the race for the No. 3 seed and hold the tiebreaker, which means their magic number to lock down the spot is two.
 Toronto also now has an outside shot to catch the Celtics for the No. 2 seed, although it may be too much to make up 1 1/2 games with only two of their own left to play (even with a tiebreaker already won).

 The Heat are now in the unenviable position of potentially missing out on the playoffs despite holding one of the NBA’s best records since the All-Star break.
 Miami is now a game back of both the Chicago Bulls and Indiana Pacers in the race for the East’s final two playoff spots, but for purposes of practicality they’re probably better left focusing on catching the latter.
-Chicago holds a tiebreaker over each opponent, including in a three-way tie, but the Miami would win a tiebreaker against Indiana.
+Chicago holds a tiebreaker over each opponent, including in a three-way tie, but Miami would win a tiebreaker against Indiana.
 Unfortunately, the Heat’s remaining schedule — two against the Wizards sandwiching a matchup with the Cavs — could preclude them from grabbing the wins necessary to get in.
 They’re certainly going to have to earn it.

 3. Denver Nuggets 122, New Orleans Pelicans 106